 - IBUS3102 International Risk Management.

-(ii) a minimum of two senior elective units of study (12 credit points) selected from the following options:
+(ii) 12 credit points of elective units of study selected from the following options:

 - ACCT3031 International Corporate Governance